Landlords should familiarize themselves with the statewide regulations that govern security deposits in Florida and understand their responsibilities.

 - Return security deposits within 15 days of lease termination if no portion is being retained, and return in 30 days if a portion is being withheld, with an itemized written statement of any deductions

-- Withhold security deposits for any financial loss, damage or other expenses that a tenant liability
+- Withhold security deposits for any financial loss, damage or other expenses that are tenant’s liability

 - Seek damages in legal proceedings if necessary to recover monies owed